Events by Date

 - Processional line leaders will lead you from the assembly area at approximately 10 minutes prior to the beginning of ceremony and into the auditorium.
 Please take mental note of your row letter and seat number upon arrival at your seat.
 You will come back to the same seat after you receive your scroll.
 There will be guidance from staff.

-- You will be directed to assigned seating and will remain standing until the Department Chair- Dr. Nancy Brady asks you to be seated.
+- You will be directed to assigned seating and will remain standing until the Associate Department Chair- Dr. Kris Pedersen asks you to be seated.
 Please remove your “square” cap at this time and leave it off for the remainder of the ceremony.
 It is difficult to hood you while you are wearing your “square cap”.

 - Line leaders will receive an additional email with instructions on their specific duties.
 Don’t worry it is just the students who lead their specific group of students nothing difficult.